akinemreyazici/Auto_Biography_App/README.md

 While developing this application, I learned and applied the following:

-  -Adding URLs to my application using Glide library.
-  -Creating my own CustomArrayAdapter of ArrayAdapter type for my ListView.
-  -Enabling transitions between activities through buttons (intent).
-  -Allowing the user to exit the application and displaying an AlertDialog pop-up using OptionsMenu.
-  -Displaying my own GitHub account in the mobile application using WebView.
+  -Adding URLs to my application using Glide library.\n -Creating my own CustomArrayAdapter of ArrayAdapter type for my ListView.\n -Enabling transitions between activities through buttons (intent).\n -Allowing the user to exit the application and displaying an AlertDialog pop-up using OptionsMenu.\n -Displaying my own GitHub account in the mobile application using WebView.